omeka/omeka-s-enduser/docs/modules/valuesuggest.md

 ![Item property Material with "lithograph" typed in the field.
 A dropdown menu auto-suggests terms, including "color lithographs," which is selected.
 Helper text in a small overlaid window reads, "Lithographs printed in several colors."](../modules/modulesfiles/ValSug-ItemProperty2.png)

-Note: after selecting a value, a box containing a URL should appear under the value.
+After selecting a value, a box containing a URL should appear under the value.
 This link will direct visitors to a webpage with additional information on the value selected.
 This box can be removed by clicking the "X".

 ![Item property Work Type with "Fashion Illustrations (layout features)" selected.
 Below, in red is a hyperlink to Getty Collections, with a small red "X".](../modules/modulesfiles/ValSug-ItemProperty3.png)